MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowHeartbeatTimeoutInterval
-!!!
-Exchange Server 2010

-The ShadowHeartbeatTimeoutInterval parameter specifies the amount of time a server waits before establishing a connection to a primary server to query the discard status of shadow messages.

-The default value is 300 seconds in Exchange 2010 RTM.
-The default value is 900 seconds in Exchange 2010 SP1 or later.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-This parameter isn't used by Microsoft Exchange Server 2013.
-It's only used by Microsoft Exchange 2010 servers in a coexistence environment.

-The ShadowHeartbeatTimeoutInterval parameter specifies the amount of time a server waits before establishing a connection to a primary server to query the discard status of shadow messages.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Valid input for this parameter is 00:00:01 to 1.00:00:00.
-The default value is 00:15:00 or 15 minutes.

-This parameter is replaced by the ShadowHeartbeatFrequency parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 This parameter isn't used by Microsoft Exchange Server 2016.
 It's only used by Microsoft Exchange 2010 servers in a coexistence environment.